 - All students, faculty and staff are eligible for Green Grants

 - Grants can be used for supplies, materials, advertising, or to offset speaker/trainer fees and their travel expenses.
 The Office of Sustainability does not pay for applicant's labour

 - Grants must be used for projects that produce tangible results for our campus

 - Green grants are currently on hold, you can contact firstname.lastname@example.org if interested when funds re-open.

 To Apply: For more information and application deadlines go visit www.sustainability.ualberta.ca.

 Shell Enhanced Learning Fund

-APIRG is The Alberta Public Interest Research Group based here on campus.
+Description: APIRG is The Alberta Public Interest Research Group based here on campus.
 They are a student run non-profit organization that is dedicated to community-based research, education and social activism.
-Check out their website to see if your group is eligible for grants that they offer.
-They also provide great non-monetary resources that may be useful for your group.

 Faculty Associations or Program Specific Grants